-In 2022, the marital status of the mothers who surrendered was not specified in case records.
-One mother reported that the father was a source of support and one mother reported that she and the father both agreed to safely surrender their baby.
+In 2022 and 2023, the marital status of the mothers who surrendered was not specified in case records.
+Two mothers reported that the father was a source of support and two mothers reported that she and the father both agreed to safely surrender their baby.